J. C. Martin (baseball): Chicago White Sox

-Martin converted into a catcher in 1962, after Al López convinced him to go down to the minor leagues and learn to catch.
+Martin converted into a catcher in 1962, after Al López convinced him to return to the minor leagues where he learned to catch under the tutelage of former major league catcher Les Moss.
 Regular catcher Sherm Lollar was at the tail end of his career at the age of 37; moreover, the White Sox had traded Earl Battey and Johnny Romano and had no catchers in their farm system.
 As the team’s regular catcher, Martin batted only .205 in 1963 and .197 in 1964.

 In 1965, Martin batted a career-best .261, however, he also set a major league record with 33 passed balls (after committing 24 the year before)—due, in large part, to catching knuckleball pitchers Hoyt Wilhelm and Eddie Fisher.
 This record stood until Geno Petralli broke it in 1987.

+The 1967 season was memorable for the tight, four-way pennant race between the White Sox, the Boston Red Sox, the Detroit Tigers, and the Minnesota Twins, with all four teams still in contention entering the final week of the season.
+Martin was the White Sox catcher on September 10, 1967 when Joe Horlen pitched a no-hitter over the Detroit Tigers at Comiskey Park.
+He helped guide the White Sox pitching staff to a 2.45 team earned run average (ERA), the lowest in the live-ball era (1920 onwards).
+Despite the impressive performance by the White Sox pitching staff, the team only had a .225 team batting average and were shutout in three straight games, as part of a five-game losing streak to end the season three games behind the Boston Red Sox.